realityforge/planet_quake/README.md

   * Web-worker dedicated local server for mesh networked gaming, game sharing over localized Socks proxy network.
 TODO: authenticated clients that allow local commands to be run, good for browser, might make native client vulnerable.
 TODO: if map doesn't load report it to client.
   * Rcon auto-complete, sends a `complete` command to server and response with an `autocomplete` key in an `infoResponse` which is an easy way to intercept messages without adding a command.
   * Server-side demos, recording for every client, [TheDoctor's method](http://openarena.ws/board/index.php?topic=4437.0).
 Server-side demos, [lrq3000 implementation](https://github.com/lrq3000/ioq3-server-side-demos) recording entire server state and spectating playback.
 [Cyrax' multiview protocol](http://edawn-mod.org/forum/viewtopic.php?f=6&t=7) for viewing all clients from one demo file.
 TODO: playing back dm_68 files for all players.
 TODO: adding my multi-world mod and multi-qvm for ultimate administration.
 TODO: bug shutting down client times out because it isn't in svc.clients anymore?
+  * Heavily modified "Local" multiplayer page that lists specific masters server using `cl_master1-24` as opposed to `sv_master1-24` like on the "Internet" page of the multiplayer menu.
   * Many, many bug fixes

 Coming soon!